jverzani/Mustache.jl/README.md

 {{/in_ca}}
 ```

-Tags beginning with `#varname` and closed with `/varname` create section.
-The part between them is used only if the variable is defined.
-Related, if the tag begins with `^varname` and ends with `/varname` the text between these tags is included only if the variable is *not* defined.
+Tags beginning with `#varname` and closed with `/varname` create
+sections.
+The part between them is used only if the variable is
+defined.
+Related, if the tag begins with `^varname` and ends with
+`/varname` the text between these tags is included only if the
+variable is *not* defined.

 ### Iteration

 If the section variable binds to an iterable collection, then the text
 in the section is repeated for each item in the collection.

-This is use for collections of named objects, such as DataFrames
+This is useful for collections of named objects, such as DataFrames
 (where the collection is comprised of rows) or arrays of
 dictionaries.